XYGaoG/xygaog.github.io/_pages/about.md

 News
 ======

-11/05/2025 &emsp;&emsp; Our paper on robust graph condensation has been accepted at TKDE'25.
+11/05/2025 &emsp; Our paper on robust graph condensation has been accepted at TKDE'25.
-05/04/2025 &emsp;&emsp; Our paper on LLM Agents for Recommendation has been accepted at SIGIR'25.
+05/04/2025 &emsp; Our paper on LLM Agents for Recommendation has been accepted at SIGIR'25.
-14/02/2025 &emsp;&emsp; We released a survey paper on imbalanced data learning.
+14/02/2025 &emsp; We released a survey paper on imbalanced data learning.
-22/01/2025 &emsp;&emsp; Two survey papers on graph condensation and GNN acceleration were accepted at TKDE'25.
+22/01/2025 &emsp; Two survey papers on graph condensation and GNN acceleration were accepted at TKDE'25.
-22/01/2025 &emsp;&emsp; Two papers on graph condensation and rumor detection were accepted at WWW'25.
+22/01/2025 &emsp; Two papers on graph condensation and rumor detection were accepted at WWW'25.
-10/12/2024 &emsp;&emsp; Two papers on graph condensation and spatio-temporal prediction were accepted at AAAI'25.
+10/12/2024 &emsp; Two papers on graph condensation and spatio-temporal prediction were accepted at AAAI'25.
-06/12/2024 &emsp;&emsp; Our tutorial on graph condensation was accepted for presentation at WWW'25.
+06/12/2024 &emsp; Our tutorial on graph condensation was accepted for presentation at WWW'25.